itmat/nitecap/README.md

 ### 1. Computational backend
 Algorithms are executed in Lambda functions which are written in Python.
 Algorithms written in R are executed using [rpy2](https://rpy2.github.io/).
-The code for the computational backend and algorithms can be found in the [src/computation](/src/computation/) directory.
+The code for the computational backend and algorithms can be found in the [nitecap/computation](/nitecap/computation/) directory.
 Some algorithms (such as PCA) are part of the server and some are running in the user's web browser.

 ### 2. Server
 The server is imagined as a containerized application.
-The code for the server resides in the [src/server](src/server/)</code> directory.
+The code for the server resides in the [nitecap/server](/nitecap/server/)</code> directory.

 ### 3. Infrastructure
-The infrastructure is specified in TypeScript using AWS Cloud Development Kit ([CDK](https://aws.amazon.com/cdk/)).
+The infrastructure is specified using AWS Cloud Development Kit ([CDK](https://aws.amazon.com/cdk/)).
-The code describing infrastructure can be found in the [lib](lib/) directory.
+The code describing infrastructure (stacks) can be found in the [nitecap](/nitecap/) directory.

 ## Contributions and support